Gredelston/neighborhood-targeting/README.md

 Neighborhood found: Whittier, City of Boulder, CO — Boulder County (Region ID 416094)
 ```

-# Features to build out
+# Upcoming Features
-Right now the script is configured to only search within the state of Colorado.
+* Right now the script is configured to only search within the state of Colorado.
 It would be nice to search other states, too.

-Neighborhood shapefiles can be found on Zillow: https://www.zillow.com/howto/api/neighborhood-boundaries.htm
+# References
+Neighborhood boundary files come from [Zillow](https://www.zillow.com/howto/api/neighborhood-boundaries.htm), and are used under the [Creative Commons license](https://creativecommons.org/licenses/by-sa/3.0/).